Home

 to play .mov audio and movie files)

-Kumeyaay story Contributed by Daleane Adams (digitally restored by G BALLARD).
+Kumeyaay recording contributed by Daleane Adams (digitally restored by G BALLARD).

 FOR THOUSANDS OF YEARS, grandparent, parent and peer storytelling was a part of the Kumeyaay culture where family traditions and morals were passed along by such stories, and many others were told simply for entertainment and humor.